 (1) Royalties arising in a Contracting State and paid to a resident of the other Contracting State shall be taxable in that other State.

-(3) The provisions of paragraph (1) of this Article shall not apply if the beneficial owner of the royalties, being a resident of a Contracting State, carries on an industrial or commercial activity in the other Contracting State in which the royalties arise, through a permanent establishment situated therein or through a fixed base situated therein, and the right or property in respect of which the royalties are paid is effectively connected with such permanent establishment or fixed base.
-In such a case, the provisions of Article 7 or Article 14, as the case may be, shall apply.
+(4) The provisions of paragraphs (1) and (2) of this Article shall not apply if the beneficial owner of the royalties, being a resident of a Contracting State, carries on an industrial or commercial activity in the other Contracting State in which the royalties arise, through a permanent establishment situated therein, or performs in that other State independent personal services from a fixed base situated therein, and the right or property in respect of which the royalties are paid is effectively connected therewith.
+In such case the provisions of Article 7 or Article 14 of this Convention, as the case may be, shall apply.

-(4) Royalties are deemed to arise in a Contracting State in case the payer is that State itself, one of its administrative or political sub divisions, one of its local authorities, or a resident of that State.
-In case the payer of the royalties, whether a resident of a Contracting State or not, has a permanent establishment or a fixed base in a Contracting State for which the contract giving rise to the payment of the royalties has been entered and which as such incurs the charge thereof, such royalties shall be deemed to arise in the Contracting State in which the permanent establishment or fixed base is situated.
+(5) The royalties are deemed to arise in a Contracting State in case the payer is a resident of that State.
+In case the payer of the royalties, whether a resident of a Contracting State or not, however, has a permanent establishment in a Contracting State for which the contract giving rise to the payment of the royalties has been entered and which as such incurs the charge thereof, such royalties shall be deemed to arise in the State in which the permanent establishment or fixed base is situated.